 In my humble opinion, the area needs sustainable jobs, and to attract different kinds of tourists such as walkers, cyclists, climbers, riders and nature lovers who will represent a different spectrum of opinion in environmental and outdoor debates.
 So, if you haven’t already sampled the local countryside please do so, as I hope this site has shown that it doesn’t all look like the photo above.

 Note: The lack of appropriate pictures in this post is due to the fact that I normally avoid areas where hunting or shooting are taking place.
-I have only once got close to a pack of hunting dogs and once to a shoot, and I got clear of both as quickly as possible, without lingering to take photos.
+I have only once got close to a hunt complete with a pack of dogs, and once to a shoot, and I got clear of both as quickly as possible, without lingering to take photos.